frederickaplan/fdh/files/PART1/fdh-1-1.md

 # FDH-1-1: What are Digital Humanities?
 #### Core theses explored in this chapter

-- This first chapter discusses the various meanings and ambiguities of the use of the recent term "Digital Humanities".

-- The activities engaged under the label "Digital Humanities" are starting a profound restructuring of the Digital and the Humanities.

-#### Contents:
->1.
-A first definition: Digital Humanities as a diaphragm zone
->> 1.1.
-Defining Digital and Humanities //
->2.
-Humanities Computing: breaking boundaries between disciplines
->>2.1.
-The progresses of Humanities Computing //
->>2.2.
-A common trait between Computing and Humanities: finding patterns //
->>2.3.
-Focus : Chomsky and Panini //
->3.
-The invention of the "Digital Humanities"
->>3.1.
-From Humanities Computing to Digital Humanities //
->>3.2.
-Digital Humanities: practice over theory //
->>3.3.
-How to translate "Digital Humanities" //
->4.
-"Digital Humanities" vs. Digital Studies and Studies about Digital Culture
->>4.1.
-Digital Studies //
->>4.2.
-Studies about Digital Culture //
->5.
-Conclusion
->>5.1.
-Summary //
->>5.2.
-In the next chapter //
+- As humanities disciplines are essentially pursuing a search for patterns and computers are patterns organisers, Digital Humanities have started a profound restructuring of the Humanities disciplines.

 ## 1. A first definition: Digital Humanities as a diaphragm zone

-As often, one should mention that the question of the name of this field is still very much debated in the literature and a consensus is yet to be reached.
-Up until then, the meaning of “Digital Humanities” lies in the hands of the researchers who call themselves “digital humanists”.

 ### 1.1.
 Defining Digital and Humanities

-Let us start, nonetheless, by decomposing the term "Digital Humanities" into its two components:
+Let us start by decomposing the term "Digital Humanities" into its two components:

-**Digital Humanities = Digital + Humanities**
+> Definition : Digital Humanities is a diaphragm zone, the association of the Digital and the Humanities

+What does the term Digital refer to ?

-**Digital** systems represent information using discrete values, as opposed to analog systems which represent information using a continuous function.
+> Definition: **Digital systems** represent information using discrete values, as opposed to analog systems which represent information using a continuous function.

 The word digital comes from digit and digitus (finger in Latin) because fingers are used for discrete counting.
 Digital as an abstract way of looking at the real, analogous, world.

-Could it be that the digital is the gateway to approaching Humanities in a quantitative, massive-scale, way?
-(Keeping in mind that quantitative approaches have not waited for the computer-age to exist: example of word counting).
+As computer are based on digital systems, by extension the term "Digital" has been used to described activites linked with computers.

 **Humanities** have been defined by the C19 German philosopher Wilhelm Dilthey as areas of knowledge that live beyond physical sciences.
 They include a series of disciplines : ancient and modern languages, literature, history, philosophy, religion, visual and performing arts, anthropology, area studies, communication studies, cultural studies, law, linguistics.

-But going beyond this simple list, Heinrich Rickert (early C20) suggested that humanities are foremost described by a method: as opposed to physical sciences, they are idiographic and do not seek to find a general law from examples, but rather stay within the boundaries of a particular cultural context.
+This definition by extension is one of the most consensual.

+> Definition : Humanities is a set of disciplines :  ancient and modern languages, literature, history, philosophy, religion, visual and performing arts, anthropology, area studies, communication studies, cultural studies, law, linguistics.

+Do these disciplines have certainly something in common, beyond the fact that they deal with human productions ?

+> Hypothesis : Humanities are characterised by a method different form Physical Sciences.

+The question is : What is this common method ?

 Scholars that work in the Humanities are called humanists, but they are not necessarily _humanists_ in the philosophical world, like one would say of Erasmus or Petrarch — who are embodiments of the Renaissance idea of humanism, a development of human virtues, whereby a philosophical and knowledge-based understanding of the world.